 People are born with certain connections within the brain that make huge differences in many abilities and weakness they possess.
 However, the good news is that these connections, which were long thought to be permanent, can actually be changed with extensive practice.
 Yes, practicing the same activities over a long period of time can be very effective at readjusting and redefining these connections, and consequently, your appeal as a singer!

 Therefore, don’t worry if you can’t sing well now; it’s just a matter of time and patience.
 Who knows, one day, after enough practice, maybe you’ll be belting out a beautiful song to an auditorium full of people.
 Don’t let anyone tell you that you “have a bad voice”.
-You can always buckle down and practice to find that perfect pitch!
+An important part of the process is simply learning to be comfortable with the unique voice that you have.
+You can, however, always buckle down and practice to find that perfect pitch!